KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_pbrSpecularGlossiness/README.md

 ### diffuseTexture

 The diffuse texture.
-This texture contains RGB(A) components of the reflected diffuse color of the material in sRGB color space.
-If the fourth component (A) is present, it represents the alpha coverage of the material.
+This texture contains RGB components of the reflected diffuse color of the material encoded with the sRGB transfer function.
+If the fourth component (A) is present, it represents the linear alpha coverage of the material.
 Otherwise, an alpha of 1.0 is assumed.
 The `alphaMode` property specifies how alpha is interpreted.
 The stored texels must not be premultiplied.

 * **Type**: [`textureInfo`](/specification/2.0/README.md#reference-textureInfo)
 * **Required**: No